elliottback/Whisky-Reviews/reviews/Highland Park 2007 Watt Whisky Electric Coo 14 Year.md

 * **Taste:** blackberries, walnuts and almonds, stewed strawberry, sherry, chocolate cake, and caramel
 * **Finish:** medium but pleasant, dry, and rich as rum

 *This* is what Highland Park should be putting into those Viking-themed bottles, not the watered down, offensively inoffensive whisky that goes into their OBs.
+Kudos Watt Whisky, this is brilliant!

 **Rating: 8/10**